MyEtherWallet/MEWconnect-web-client/README.md

             };
           };
    ```
-    - If null listeners can be attached for specific lifecycle events via ```javascript registerLifeCycleListener```
+    - If null listeners can be attached for specific lifecycle events via ``` registerLifeCycleListener```

-- second argument:
+- loggingFunc:
-    - a optional logger or null (to use the default)
+    - a optional function to provide logging or null (to use the default)
-- third argument:
+- additionalLibs:
     - a dictionary (object) containing dependencies as they are declared in the scope.
+      - the dependencies are:
+        - node.js crypto or polyfill
+        - secp256k1
+        - ethereumjs-util
+        - node.js buffer.Buffer  (e.g. require("buffer").Buffer) or polyfill
+        - simple-peer or MewRTC (an ES6 port of simple-peer)
     - ```javascript
-          let cryptoFuncs = new MewConnectCrypto(CCrypto.crypto, CCrypto.secp256k1, EthUtilities, BBuffer.Buffer);
+          let cryptoFuncs = new MewConnectCrypto(crypto, secp256k1, ethereumjs-util, buffer.Buffer);

           let depends = {wrtc: MewRTC,
                cryptoImpl: cryptoFuncs,